 Incredible navigation abilities allow for zoned cleaning, on top of being the most powerful vacuum you can buy at this budget.
 Alexa support now works for Europeans too.
 But consider if you might be better served by buying two cheaper devices instead.

-The Xiaomi Roborock S50 is one of the most powerful robot vacuums on the market, with an advanced navigation system that allows for selective cleaning.
+The Roborock S50 is one of the most powerful robot vacuums on the market, with an advanced navigation system that allows for selective cleaning.
 Retailing at $400, is the cost justified?

-We previously looked at the Xiaomi Xiaowa E20 robot, and were impressed.
+We previously looked at the Roborock Xiaowa E20 robot, and were impressed.
 So what makes the Roborock S50 any different?
 Let’s take a closer look, and at the end of this review, we’ve got one to giveaway to one lucky reader.